Evangelical Church of Gabon: History

 In 1997 the Synod was formed.
 In April 2005 several dissenting groups reunified.
 From this time the united denomination extended its activities to south Gabon.

+21st century

-The church accepts the La Rochelle Confession of Faith, it has 108 congregations and 20,000 members.
-Since 2004 women are accepted to the ministry.
-It is a member of the World Council of Churches. and the Fellowship of Christian Councils and Churches of Central Africa.
+The church accepts the La Rochelle Confession of Faith.
+It is a member of the World Council of Churches, the Fellowship of Christian Councils and Churches of Central Africa.

+Since 2004 women were accepted to the ministry.

+In 2016, the church had 20,500 members.
+In 2020, 79.52% of the population had a Christian background; most of these were Catholic.

+In 2022, Louis-Sylvain Allogho Engo became the president of the church.